Rookout/docs/docs/rooks-setup.md

 ## JVM

-The JVM Rook provides the ability to fetch debug data from a running application in real time.
+The JVM [Rook](https://mvnrepository.com/artifact/com.rookout/rook/latest) provides the ability to fetch debug data from a running application in real time.
-It is deployed by deploying the [Rook SDK](https://mvnrepository.com/artifact/com.rookout/rook).
+It can easily be downloaded by running the following command:

 It can be download directly to the target system by running the following command:
 ```bash